-Ask the patient, their carer/next of kin/paramedics/care home staff what their capability was TWO weeks ago.
+Ask the patient or their carer/next of kin/paramedics/care home staff what their capability was TWO weeks ago.

-DO NOT base your assessment on how the patients appears before you today.
+DO NOT base your assessment on how the patient appears before you today.

 Decision makers using the CFS to inform clinical management MUST check the score to ensure that it is accurate.